ndiego/block-visibility/readme.txt

 	* Go to Plugins &rarr; Add New and search for "Block Visibility".
 Once found, click "Install".
 	* Download Block Visibility from Wordpress.org and make sure the folder us zipped.
 Then upload via Plugins &rarr; Add New &rarr; Upload.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. From the ‘Plugins’ page, head directly to the plugin ‘Settings’ page.
+3. From the 'Plugins' page, head directly to the plugin 'Settings' page.
 4. There you will be presented with some getting started information along with the plugin [demo video](https://www.youtube.com/watch?v=DdDwQCE7RNE).

 == Frequently Asked Questions ==